Warm Hugs and Welcome!

 About Shadow Work

 First, I want to say shadow work is not black magick or harmful.
-There's misconception about that when someone says shadow work.
-My journey to learning more about my ancestors and Africa Spirituality my spiritual teacher explained to me that like winter is to summer, dark is to light, and moon is to sun, we have a shadow self. it's a part of our soul journey here on earth to find our light in the darkness.
+There's a misconception about that when someone says shadow work.
+On my journey to learning more about my ancestors and African spirituality my spiritual teacher explained to me that like winter is to summer, dark is to light, and moon is to sun, we have a shadow self. it's a part of our soul journey here on earth to find our light in the darkness.
 It's the difficult, painful, our inner demons so to speak feelings in our minds and hearts.
-It's a spiritual teacher belief to have a balance of both light and darkness.
-Keep in mind darkness is not necessarily evil sometimes its fears and insecurities.
+It's a spiritual teacher's belief to have a balance of both light and darkness.
+Keep in mind darkness is not necessarily evil sometimes it's fears and insecurities.

 The shadow is a term coined by psychologist Carl Jung, and it refers to our deepest wounds.
 The wounds that have us believing we're flawed, unlovable, undeserving people.
 A lot of these wounds occur when you are a child.
 Like a childhood trauma, being bullied or harassed. or in my case the abandonment wound which is a deep core trauma.
-It impacts us not only on a human level, but also on a soul level.
-I believe that unhealed trauma, usually rooted in childhood, is the only thing separating us from the love of God, loving ourselves as well as loving others unconditional without, conditions.
-This is what allows us to remain trapped in the control of the fear based worldview.
+It impacts us not only on a human level but also on a soul level.
+I believe that unhealed trauma, usually rooted in childhood, is the only thing separating us from the love of God, loving ourselves as well as loving others unconditionally without, conditions.
+This is what allows us to remain trapped in the control of the fear-based worldview.
 Right now, there is a massive awakening happening to humanity.
-We are being called to heal our deepest wounds to create space for our souls purpose and break generational cruses of trauma and addiction.
+We are being called to heal our deepest wounds to create space for our soul's purpose and break generational curses of trauma and addiction.
 We can't let love and light in if these wounds go unsolved.
 It's about unlocking those darker thoughts and memories and facing them.

 Using Shadow Work Journaling As A Tool For Healing Emotional Wounds

 My shadow work journal helps bring clarity to my life.
-I'm able to process my deepest pain and release habits that where keeping me from recovering, healing, and being financial stable.
-It gives me the ability to focus on who I am, what I am good at, what my weakness are, and most importantly what makes me, me.
+I'm able to process my deepest pain and release habits that were keeping me from recovering, healing, and being financially stable.
+It gives me the ability to focus on who I am, what I am good at, what my weakness is, and most importantly what makes me, me.
 When you struggle with codependency people pleasing you tend to lose yourself.
-My shadow work journal allows me to stay true to my identity, sense of self, and who I am as an individual that way I no longer feel responsible for the moods, feelings, behavior, opinions, life choices, hardships, finances, and happiness of those around me.
+My shadow work journal allows me to stay true to my identity, sense of self, and who I am as an individual that way I no longer feel responsible for my moods, feelings, behavior, opinions, life choices, hardships, finances, and happiness of those around me.

-In my discovery I learned that my greatest strength is I have a caring heart.
+In my discovery, I learned that my greatest strength is I have a caring heart.
 A caregiver personality.
-I care way too much about people especially when someone is hurting or need support I tend to feel their pain and experience hurting too.
-This triggers me and as a result I rescue, fix, save and try my best to please them.
-Because I care so much it leaves me vulnerable to get taken advantage of, manipulated, and walked on.
+I care way too much about people especially when someone is hurting or needs support I tend to feel their pain and experience hurting too.
+This triggers me and as a result, I rescue, fix, save, and try my best to please them.
+Because I care so much it leaves me vulnerable to getting taken advantage of, manipulated, and walked on.

-I tend to sacrifice my needs to honor others feelings and needs.
-When others refuse to show me the same love, respect, and dedication I feel ignored, misunderstood, abandon, and uncared for.
-In short I feel disappointed and disrespected.
-I wonder why is it okay for me to show love and support but others always seem to be unavailable or self absorbed with their own needs.
+I tend to sacrifice my needs to honor others' feelings and needs.
+When others refuse to show me the same love, respect, and dedication I feel ignored, misunderstood, abandoned, and uncared for.
+In short, I feel disappointed and disrespected.
+I wonder why is it okay for me to show love and support but others always seem to be unavailable or self-absorbed with their own needs.
 It seems as if they are okay with me staying stuck or abandoning my own needs as long as their needs are met or they get what they want.
 This breaks my heart!

-Instead of acknowledging how I feel and dealing with the issues at hand, I escaped with food and developed a binge eating disorder.
+Instead of acknowledging how I felt and dealing with the issues at hand, I escaped with food and developed a binge eating disorder.
 Being rejected, shamed, and excluded I had no idea how to deal with the stress and pressure.
-With that said, after years of self discovery I was able to manage my stress, fears, and emotional scars.
+With that said, after years of self-discovery, I was able to manage my stress, fears, and emotional scars.